The Best Banff Activities That You Will Love

 Banff’s location in the Canadian Rockies of Alberta makes it one of the most stunningly beautiful places in all of Canada.
 Though many people come to see the picturesque Lake Louise, there are actually a lot of fun Banff activities that will make you appreciate the true beauty of this area.

-Banff National Park is the oldest national park in Canada, getting its start back in 1865.
+Banff National Park is the oldest national park in Canada, dating back to 1865.
 The Canadian Pacific Railway was instrumental in bringing people to this area.
 They built the Banff Springs Hotel and Chateau Lake Louise, attracting tourists from all around.

 It’s a popular place to visit in one of the most picturesque areas of Canada, and millions visit every year.
 Given the large influx of annual tourists, regular conservation efforts are underway to maintain the pristine beauty of this area.